DigitecGalaxus/netbooting-thinclients/README.md

 The thin client is **booted from the network** and **stateless**, which means that any device in the network can boot the thin client operating system, even if the device does not have a disk.
 During startup, the thin client image is loaded into RAM and booted from there.
 This puts two requirements on this solution: The clients need sufficient RAM (we have observed, that it's getting tight with 8GB RAM, so we recommend 16GB) and the network needs to be fast for adequate boot times.

-The use caseis mostly for browser-based tasks.
+The usecase is mostly for browser-based tasks.
 Both in retail shops and in warehouses, most of the workflows are browser-only.
 This means, we do not require a full-blown operating system with complex programs such as development environments, Microsoft Excel or other programs that are installed directly on the client.

 This is a step-by-step guide to spin up the netboot infrastructure as well as creating new images for the clients to boot from.
 In this scenario, you won't need to have a CI / CD Pipeline ready (which we do recommend).
 This will hopefully help you to get a better insight on how we have structured this project.
 Please note, that several commands can vary and that you might need to tweak some stuff here and there.